2011/12 SEASON REVIEW

 Back in the League it was back to the Mancini's first eleven but the same opposition in Wolves and City beat them again, this time 3-1 to cement their five point lead at the top of the table.

 A great performance in Spain saw City beat Villarreal 3-0 in the Champions League to leave qualification for the knock out stages in their own hands, with Napoli away and Bayern at home to come.
+With four straight wins in the Premier League in October, and, in the process scoring 17 goals it was no surprise when Roberto Mancini picked up the Barclays Manager of the Month award for October, and the victories carried on into November as City beat Queens Park Rangers 3-2 at Loftus Road to stay five points clear at the top as we entered another international break.

 Further disciplinary issues were making the headlines whilst most players were away on International duty, first Carlos Tevez left the country to fly back to Argentina without the club's permission and then failed to fly back for training, in addition City announced that Kolo Toure had been fined six weeks wages following his six month ban for doping offences.